 How to track your credit score

 There are several ways to track your credit score.
 While some require a credit card and come with a monthly fee, there are options available that are totally free.
-Here are several of our favorites:
+Here are a couple of our favorites: